unlim-it/docs.bosonprotocol.io/src/docs/protocol-overview/how-boson-works.md

 items in a trustless way.
 By leveraging a dynamic game, the protocol enables practically atomic automated transactions.
 It is implemented in a system of non-upgradeable smart contracts on the [Ethereum](https://ethereum.org/) blockchain.
-The protocol functions as a commercial primitive or "Lego brick", thereby enabling digital and decentralized applications to be easily developed on top of it.
-This obviates the requirement for trusted intermediaries; instead prioritizing **decentralization**, cost minimization and **trustless value exchange**.
+The protocol functions as a commercial primitive or building block, thereby enabling digital and decentralized applications to be easily developed on top of it.
+This obviates the requirement for trusted intermediaries; instead prioritizing decentralization, cost minimization and trustless value exchange.

 ## Core exchange mechanism

-Boson’s core mechanism is a type of sequential game in which buyer and seller commit deposits up-front.
-The game rules and the final deposit transfer scheme are designed in such a way that coordinates transactions and incentivizes parties to behave fairly.
+Boson Protocol’s core mechanism is a type of sequential game in which buyer and seller commit deposits up-front.
+The game rules and the final deposit transfer scheme are designed to coordinate transactions and incentivize parties to behave fairly.
 Or more formally, we say that: "subgame perfect equilibrium implementation corresponds to the honest behavior of both players."

 The following image illustrates the complete game tree: